 Rate laws or rate equations are mathematical expressions that relate the rate of a chemical reaction to the concentrations of reactants (and sometimes products or catalysts).
 Often the rate of reaction is proportional to some power of the concentration of a substance involved in the reaction:

-Here, k is the rate constant, which is independent of concentrations.
+In the rate law, k is the rate constant, which is independent of concentrations.
 Each exponent, m, n, or p, defines the order of a reaction with respect to each reactant, A, B, or C. It is the power to which a concentration must be raised to correctly calculate the rate.
 For example, if m = 1, the reaction is first-order with respect to [A]; if n = 2, the reaction is second-order with respect to [B]; if p = 0, the reaction is zeroth-order with respect to [C], which means that the rate of the reaction is not affected by the concentration of C, because [C]0 = 1.
 The overall reaction order is the sum of the individual orders, m + n + p + … Reaction orders are usually positive integers, although they can be fractions or negative numbers.

 Reaction Order and Rate Constant Units